I-TECH-UW/HaitiHealthBox/README.md

 3. Add the Right Test Catalogue ie tests with `Loinc Codes`

-se [more](https://i-tech-uw.github.io/healthinformationexchange/lis-workflows/lis-workflows.html#tutorial-lab-order-communication-between-openmrs-and-openelis) for the EMR-LIS communication
+see [more](https://i-tech-uw.github.io/healthinformationexchange/lis-workflows/lis-workflows.html#tutorial-lab-order-communication-between-openmrs-and-openelis) for the EMR-LIS communication